Are annual meadows relatively easy to grow especially if I have little gardening experience?

 What happens if I sow less or more than the recommended rate?

-It’s best to stick to the 3 grams a square metre rule for annuals as that’s how we’ve formulated the meadow designs.
+It’s best to stick to the 3g per square metre rule for annuals as that’s how we’ve formulated the meadow designs.
 3 grams gives a good display on most soil types.
-Increasing the sowing rate will often mean more interspecies competition.
-Decreasing the rate, especially below 2 grams will make the meadow look very sparse to start with and encourage more weed invasion.
+Increasing the sowing rate will often mean more interspecies competition, which results in less diverse meadows dominated by just a few species.
+Decreasing the rate, especially below 2g, will make the meadow look very sparse to start with and encourage more weed invasion.

 No, not really.
 Many species won’t reseed at all.
-Some species will but in a much more random and patchy way.
-If you have a fairly infertile soil though or you have experienced very little weed infestation you can get some lovely 2nd and 3rd year displays taking place from the few species that do reseed
+Some species will, but in a much more random and patchy way.
+However, if you have fairly infertile soil or you have experienced very little weed infestation, you can get some lovely second and third-year displays taking place from the few species that do reseed.

 What effect will the fertility of my soil have on the display?

-Annual meadows thrive on normal to high fertility soils making them the perfect meadow solution for most gardens and parks.
-The richer the soil though the taller and bushier the plants will be and the thinner and poorer the soil, the opposite will happen.
-Normally if you grow annual meadows on the same patch of ground for more than 3 years you will see the fertility start to decrease and the emerging meadows look finer and shorter.
-This is a perfect time to think about moving onto establishing a perennial meadow which do generally do best on lower fertility soils!
+Annual meadows thrive on normal to high fertility soils, making them the perfect meadow solution for most gardens and parks.
+The richer the soil though, the taller and bushier the plants will be.
+The thinner and poorer the soil, the opposite will happen.
+Normally, if you grow annual meadows on the same patch of ground for more than three years, you will see the fertility start to decrease and the emerging meadows look finer and shorter.
+This is a perfect time to think about moving onto establishing a perennial meadow, which does best on lower fertility soils.

-My display has been looking great, but in the recent really hot and dry weather the display is starting to go over.
-Is there anything that I can do?
+My display has been looking great, but in the recent hot and dry weather it is starting to go over.
+Is there anything I can do?

-Most years the displays carry on with later taller flowers masking the shorter earlier ones.
+Most years, the displays carry on with later, taller flowers masking the shorter, earlier ones.
 Sometimes it’s just a question of giving nature a little bit more time.
-Even if the later flowers are less showy they will still have a lot of sparkle.
-If really looking more brown than colourful you can give them the ‘Chelsea chop’ which is a very high cut to knock off the seeding flower heads and stimulate a 2nd flush of greener growth and flowers.
+Even if the later flowers are less showy, they will still have a lot of sparkle.
+If they’re looking more brown than colourful, you can give them the ‘Chelsea chop,’ which is a very high cut to knock off the seeding flower heads and stimulate a second flush of greener growth and flowers.

 It looks like I just have a blanket of weeds, is there anything I can do?